johngoren/charlie_apple_database_merge/README.md

 * Main and footer menus (due to caution in not wanting to break taxonomies with products in them) need to be set up after export.
 * Category Images need to have their GUIDs search-and-replaced (in wp_options) to point to the correct server.
 * Other wp_options should be search-and-replaced to indicate new site URL.

+The modified DB is also larger than it was before the script.
+You may wish to consider slimming it down through WP Optimise, etc. before import.

 # Other notes